 Schools must have access to high-speed broadband but this is already the plan in Arkansas.
 The Hutchinson plan expands the use and opportunity with the broadband access.

-The really good news is code isn’t that hard to start to learn – one outsourcing firm takes people with no training and makes them full-time Java programmers in 3 months.
-Learning coding isn’t expensive.
-Beyond a certain point, coders are self-taught, but guided by teachers.
+As Roy Bahat says, code isn’t that hard to learn – one outsourcing firm takes people with no training and makes them full-time Java programmers in 3 months.
+In addition, Bahat says that learning coding isn’t expensive, partly because beyond a certain point, coders are self-taught, but guided by teachers. [viii]

 Teachers can be incentivized to learn how to teach coding.
 If we have the will, we will have the way.
 What is mostly required is the will to turn Arkansas’s public schools into places where our kids can learn the skills of the future.
 That’s the kind of leadership Asa Hutchinson will provide.